Want to learn how to organize baby clothes without a closet?

 Even if you have a closet adding this rod to any corner of the room will give you extra space and will make it look very trendy.

 To get this look you could make your own DIY hanging rod.

 Use some colorful ping-pong balls, make a hole from side to side, and pass a cord through all the balls.
 Finally, hang it underneath a shelf or on its own.
 Make sure the cord is strong enough to support the weight of the clothes.

 Don’t want your baby’s clothes exposed?
 Hide them behind a curtain like in the picture.

 If your baby’s room doesn’t have a closet but you still want to be able to keep clothes organized but not displayed, this is a great idea.

 You can transform an open cabinet into storage for clothes.
 Add a clothes rail and some curtains to conceal what’s inside.
 Now you only need to hang clothes.

 Bret and Courtney designed and built this vertical DIY baby clothes rack for small spaces.

 A great idea in case you don’t want to use a closet or there isn’t enough room for one.
-With this rack, you can hang baby clothes in cute wooden hangers, fold and keep the tiny clothes inside the baskets, keep baby items on the lower shelf and add decorative elements to the top shelf.
+With this rack, you can hang baby clothes in cute wooden hangers, fold and keep the tiny clothes inside the baskets, keep baby items on the lower shelf, and add decorative elements to the top shelf.

-7. Hang Clothes Around Nursery
+7. Hang Clothes Around the Nursery

 This pink baby nursery is soooo cute!